zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Freezing_Worms/Freezing_Worms.md

     ![Image](img/WorkingStockBox.png)

 - If you froze a test thaw, empty the contents of the tube onto a 10 cm plate just after the contents melt.
 Check the plate after ~48-72 hr.
 If you see gravid animals and embryos on the plate, the strain survived the thaw.
-If you do not see gravid animals and embryos, try freezing the strain again, but start with more 10 cm plates (step 1).
+If you do not see gravid animals and embryos, try freezing the strain again.
 If the strain has a transgenic marker, check to see if the thawed stock still expresses the marker.

 - As you move the strain into the Working Stock Boxes and the Liquid Nitrogen Stock Boxes, make sure to write down the locations in the Freezer Log (i.e. - write down the information while you are physically moving the strains!).